One of the most incredible discoveries a Maine Coon owner can make is learning how to train Maine Coon to play fetch.

 End On A Positive Note

-If you are trying to teach your cat a new trick, but it just is not getting it, you might be tempted to end the training session right there.
+If you are trying to teach your cat a new trick, but your cat isn’t getting it, you might be tempted to end the training session right there.

-However, if you end when your cat is frustrated and has not received any positive reinforcement in a while, it will cause your cat to associate training with more negative emotions than positive ones.
+However, ending when your cat is frustrated and has not received any positive reinforcement will cause it to associate training with negative emotions.

-Try going back to an old trick that your cat has already mastered, or lower your expectations, so you can finish off the training session with a treat and some pets.
+Instead, go back to an old trick your cat has previously mastered, or lower your expectations, so you can finish off the training session with a treat and some pets.

 Start Simple